Old Queens

 Students must achieve a minimum grade of C in all courses.

-As a junior or senior, students enroll in one Political Science Seminar
+As a junior or senior, students also need to enroll in one Political Science Seminar (01:790:395)

-Open only to Political Science majors, these small classroom seminars delve into analysis, discussion, and research of topics in political science.
+Open only to Political Science majors who are juniors or seniors, these small classroom seminars delve into analysis, discussion, and research of topics in political science.